 There’s a reason many of the world’s greatest manufacturers practice lean.

 Simply put, lean manufacturing creates value for customers by maximizing productivity while minimizing wasted effort and expense.
-It has its roots in manufacturing, and was popularized by Toyota, but because the principles behind lean manufacturing are so versatile they can be applied to almost any operation.
+It has its roots in manufacturing, and was popularized by Toyota, but because the principles behind a lean manufacturing system are so versatile they can be applied to almost any operation.

 In fact, lean thinking has been applied to industries as diverse as hospitality and healthcare to government.
 And no wonder—operations that adhere to lean principles enjoy all kinds of benefits.